PCI Accreditation in 2026: What It Means and How to Prepare

 This is where preparation shows.

-Organizations with structured workflows and centralized evidence perform significantly better than those relying on manual tracking.
+Organizations with structured workflows, centralized evidence, and clear ownership perform significantly better than those relying on spreadsheets, shared drives, email threads, and manual follow-ups.

 Key outputs: